What to do before travelling abroad for the first time

 Check out visa requirements

 If you are blessed with a strong passport (think US, UK, Europe), you probably won't need to apply for a visa before your visit - but always double check.
-Sites like Visa Mapper can help (remember, this is crowd-sourced, and information can change) or just hit up Google to find your local embassy or consulate's details.
+Sites like Wikipedia can help, or just hit up Google to find your local embassy or consulate's details for specifics.

 If you do need a visa (hi!
 Welcome to the club), try to get your hands on a document check-list before you book your appointment.